MoonPoet/xaprb-src/content/blog/2007/introducing-mysql-deadlock-logger.md

 ### How to save the data in a table

 It's easy to save the data into a table for analysis.
-Once you've created the table with the query included in the documentation, you just specify the &#8211;dest option, like this: `mysql-deadlock-logger --dest deadlocks`.
+Once you've created the table with the query included in the documentation, you just specify the `--dest` option, like this: `mysql-deadlock-logger --dest deadlocks`.

 If it weren't reading from my .my.cnf file, I'd have to be more specific: `mysql-deadlock-logger --dest baron:password@localhost/test.deadlocks`.
 That's really easy to run from a cron job.